RTP2: Logos and identities

 RTP2's sixteenth and former logo used from 5 January 2004 to 18 March 2007.

 RTP2's seventeenth and previous logo used from 19 March 2007 to 9 May 2016.

 RTP2's seventeenth and previous logo with the slogan "Quem vê, quer ver".

+RTP2's eighteenth and previous logo used from 10 May 2016 to 29 March 2026.

 1968-1977

 By the time of the start of RTP2's broadcast, it didn't use any logo but has used the same logo as its sister channel RTP1.

 1977-1979

 RTP2 began a 12-year period of changing logos alongside its sister channel RTP1, and that's why these two channels were changing their logos as well as their on-air identities at overall for a lot of various times.
 Obviously, RTP2 were adopting a new logo as a separate entity in October 1977, and it were consisting of a stylish-lowercased rtp wordmark alongside the 2-numeral that is formed out of the letter t, because this logo is so famous for appearing on Zé Gato, that had been aired on RTP2.